Year 11 Information

 Message from the Year Leader

-The Leavers Hoodies deadline has passed and those who have completed their orders have now been sent to the manufacturer.
-The online store will remain open for a further 2 weeks and will close on Friday 17th July 2020.
+The final opportunity to purchase your Leavers Hoodies is today.
+The online store will close this evening.
 Please refer to the email which has been previously sent as I will no longer be resending this information to students and parents.
 Please note that the manufacturer is based in Leicester so these items may be delayed which is beyond anyone's control.
 I will provide updates as and when I receive them.
+Information about the distribution of the Leavers Hoodies will be sent to parents once we have confirmed how the distribution will work.

-There have been a number of birthdays since the last newsletter; Happy 16th Birthday to: Taimoor A, Hana M, Kiana Z, Lema H & Lediona Z.
+There have been a number of birthdays since the last newsletter; Happy 16th Birthday to: Shpend K, Izka H, Shabnam A, Vishnu K, Yousef D, Viorel M, Cassidy M-J, David I & Zaid M and to everyone else whose birthday falls after these dates.

 Message from the Stage Leader